margelo/react-native-nitro-sqlite/README.md

 > [!IMPORTANT]
 > `react-native-quick-sqlite` has been deprecated in favor of this new [Nitro module](https://nitro.margelo.com/) implementation.
 >
-> From major version `9.0.0` on, will be shipped in the NPM package `react-native-nitro-sqlite`.
-We will still provide bug fixes to `react-native-quick-sqlite@8.x.x` for the coming weeks/months.
+> From major version `9.0.0` on, the package is `react-native-nitro-sqlite`.
+Bug fixes for `react-native-quick-sqlite@8.x.x` will continue for a limited time.

 <div align="center">
   <pre align="center">